-At the same time, the applicant proposes to expand its operational surface water monitoring network and modify its preoperational monitoring locations to be more consistent with Regulatory Guide 4.14.
-Preoperational monitoring data is required for each location to enable the applicant to assess baseline concentrations at the surface sampling monitoring points.
+At the same time, the applicant proposes to expand its operational surface water monitoring network and modify its preoperational monitoring locations to more closely follow Regulatory Guide 4.14.
+Preoperational monitoring data is required for each location to enable the applicant to assess baseline concentrations at surface sampling monitoring points.
 Therefore, the applicant has committed to collecting the necessary preoperational samples prior to ISR operations.
-While the applicant has committed to preoperational sampling, the staff will nonetheless include the following license condition regarding submittal of this data:
+Because the applicant has committed to preoperational sampling, the staff includes the following license condition regarding submittal of this data: